shah-ista/project_1/README.md

 *   `AIPROXY_TOKEN`: Required for accessing the LLM API.
 Pass this as an environment variable when running the Docker container (e.g., `-e AIPROXY_TOKEN=$AIPROXY_TOKEN`).

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Implement your changes.
-4. Test your changes thoroughly.
-5. Submit a pull request.

-## License

-[Specify the license for your project, e.g., MIT License]